jpomykala/jpomykala.github.io/_posts/2017-12-19-spring-react-websockets-with-auth.md

 ![spring boot react websocket connection](/assets/2017-12-19/spring-react.jpg)

 ## Server side - Spring Framework
 We will start from adding proper dependency in `pom.xml` on backend side.
-In my case it latest stable version was `2.0.2.RELEASE`.
+In my case it the latest stable version was `2.0.2.RELEASE`.

 {% highlight xml %}
 <dependency>